 Step 3: Compose Text

 Enter the content for your broadcast text message into the box as shown below.
-You can see a preview of your text message on the right.
-You may add multiple links to a text message, but we recommend keeping it to one link with a clear call to action.
+You can see a preview of your text message on the virtual phone screen to the right of the window.

 Broadcast Text Content

 A single text message can contain up to 160 standard characters.
-Text messages that contain any non-standard characters or emoji can contain up to 70 characters.
+Text messages with any non-standard characters or emoji can contain up to 70 characters.
 The character count displayed here is an estimate.
 Read our article for more about standard and non-standard characters.

 Messages that include more than 160 standard characters and messages containing at least one non-standard character or emoji that include more than 70 characters will be broken into separate text messages (called "segments") automatically when they are sent.
 These segments will then be reassembled into a single message on most handsets.
 Some older devices or smaller carriers may still display long text messages as separate segments marked with "1/3", "2/3" etc. Note that our mobile gateway adds a special header to handle multi-segment messages, so each segment of a multi-segment message can contain up to 153 standard characters or 67 characters.